Updated: July 2022

 N.b. should Scrive itself be the initiator of the Scrive eSign workflow, then Scrive is the controller, in which case the legal basis is the necessity for the performance of a contract between Scrive and the recipient of the Scrive eSign workflow.

 When Scrive acts as the processor (or subprocessor) on behalf of a customer using the eSign service, the customer is responsible for the processing of your personal data and the legal basis of processing.

 - If you have an individual account with Scrive eSign, Scrive is processing the following personal data in relation to you:

-- Name and email (mandatory)
+- name and email address (mandatory)

 - mobile phone number